glebfomin28/commit-message-formatter/README.md

-# @commit-message-formatter
+# commit-message-formatter

-The `@commit-message-formatter` library is designed to format commit messages based on predefined patterns and task IDs extracted from branch names.
+The `commit-message-formatter` library is designed to format commit messages based on predefined patterns and task IDs extracted from branch names.
 It ensures that commit messages are consistent and informative, making it easier to track changes and understand the context of each commit.
 This library is particularly useful when used in conjunction with `husky` for Git hooks and optionally with `commitlint` for linting commit messages.